bitwarden/contributing-docs/docs/getting-started/server/guide-vscode.md

 docker volume rm bitwarden_common-bitwarden_mssql-1
 ```

-After that, you can re-open the Dev Containers in Visual Studio Code and the database will be
-recreated with the new password.

 :::

+After destroying the DB volume, you can rebuild the Dev Containers in Visual Studio Code and the
+database using the VS Code Command Palette (Ctrl/Command+Shift+P) and selecting **Dev Containers:
+Rebuild Container**.